Mucenici, a traditional Romanian honey and walnut pastry recipe made only once a year on March 9th to celebrate the Forty Martyrs of Sebaste.

 - Place the pastry on a parchment paper-lined baking tray.

-- Continue to shape the rest of the dough.
-Let the pastries rise again on the tray for about 20-30 minutes.
+- Continue shaping the rest of the dough.
+Let the pastries rise again on the tray for 20-30 minutes.

 - After the dough has risen, brush them with the beaten egg.